terascope/teraslice/docs/packages/data-mate/overview.md

 ### isNonRoutableIP

-`isNonRoutableIP(INPUT) - Validate is input is a non-routable IP, or a list of non-routable IP's`
+`isNonRoutableIP(input) - Validate is input is a non-routable IP, or a list of non-routable IP's`

 `Works for both IPv4 and IPv6 addresses`